trueos/trueos-docs/trueos-handbook/introduction.rst

 * The "Boot to console (Disable X)" option has been added to the graphical boot menu.

-* The following utilities have been removed from :ref:`Control Panel` as they have been converted to the SysAdm™ API and are available in the :ref:`SysAdm™ client`: :ref:`AppCafe®`, :ref:`Update Manager`, :ref:`Boot Environment Manager`, and :ref:`Life Preserver`.

 * These new utilites are available in the :ref:`SysAdm™ Client`:
   :ref:`Manage SSL Keys` and :ref:`Task Manager`.

 * The graphical and command line versions of PBI Manager and Warden have been removed.

-* The "Report a Bug" utility has been removed from :ref:`Control Panel`.

 .. index:: Linux
 .. _TrueOS® for Linux Users: